The Cologne (Köln) Germany Christmas Market Guide

 As the fourth largest city in Germany, Cologne (Köln) has no shortage of Christmas Markets or festive cheer.
 In fact, Cologne has over 7 Christmas markets scattered throughout the city, meaning you could spend an entire day or weekend exploring the Christmas markets in Cologne.

-Similar to Munich, this larger number of Christmas Markets makes Cologne a great destination if you’re looking to see Christmas Markets by visiting one destination in Europe (vs. road tripping throughout Germany to many smaller markets).
+Similar to Munich, this large number of Christmas Markets makes Cologne a great destination if you’re looking to see Christmas Markets by visiting one destination in Europe (vs. road tripping throughout Germany to many smaller markets).

 The 7 Christmas Markets in Cologne, Germany